HTTP-RPC/Kilo/README.md

 SELECT * FROM some_table
 WHERE column_a = 'x:y:z'
 ```

+Occurrences of two successive colons ("::") are also ignored.

 The `parse()` method is used to create a `Parameters` instance from a SQL statement.
 It takes a string or reader containing the SQL text as an argument; for example: